|

 Similar to the traditional boarding school,

-military schools place great emphasis on performance.
+military schools and military high schools place great emphasis on performance.
 Students

 are challenged physically, mentally, and academically in order